chkla/PromptCards/README.md

 ```

-We encourage you to contribute your PromptCards to the repository and engage with the community to improve and expand the range of available prompts
+We encourage you to contribute your PromptCards to the repository and engage with the community to improve and expand the range of available prompts.

 _Made with ❤️ and 🤖_